ccchiang92/Movie-Making-Success/README.md

 # Ingredients to Movie Making Success
-A project on obtaining various attributes of movies and analyze their correlation with box office numbers Responsible for grabbing movie data from a number of web apis such as OMDB and youtube Cleaned and wrangled data with python pandas and created various graphs using matplotlib Build a simple website to display visualization results as a personal project using bootstrap and html Check out a visualization website for this project here https://ccchiang92.github.io/Boxoffice_visualization/
+A project on obtaining various attributes of movies and analyze their correlation with box office numbers <br/>
+Check out a visualization website for this project here https://ccchiang92.github.io/Boxoffice_visualization/
 <br/>